jparyani/mediagoblin/docs/source/siteadmin/theming.rst

 A README.txt file
 -----------------

-A readme file is not strictly required, but probably a good idea.
+A README file is not strictly required, but probably a good idea.
 You can put whatever in here, but restating the license choice clearly is probably a good idea.